 You are required to carry evidence of your admission (entry) to the U.S. at all times.
 You can carry your passport with admission stamp, a print out of your electronic I-94, or your paper I-94 to satisfy this requirement.

-If you received a University of Arizona I-20, you must complete a check-in with International Student Services by your I-20 start date, even if you plan to study remotely, defer or transfer out.
-If you do not check-in by the deadline, a hold will be placed on your account blocking enrollment changes.
+If you received a University of Arizona I-20, you must complete a check-in with International Student Services by your I-20 start date:

 All University of Arizona students are required to have proof of 2 Measles, Mumps and Rubella (MMR) vaccines.
 You may receive your immunizations in your home country, however the immunization documentation you submit to Campus Health must be translated into English with Western calendar format dates.
 Please review the New Student Immunization Requirements page for details about MMR vaccination criteria.